gaultier/blog/a_small_trick_to_improve_technical_discussions_by_sharing_code.md

 # A small trick to improve technical discussions by sharing code

-This is a grandiloquent title for a small trick that I've been using daily for years now, in every place I've worked at.
+This is a big title for a small trick that I've been using daily for years now, in every place I've worked at.

 Whenever there is a technical discussion, I think it really helps to look at existing code to anchor the debate in reality and make it concrete.